magnars/fold-this.el/README.md

 You can fold all instances of the text in the region with `fold-this-all`.

+In lisp-like modes you can fold an s-expression around point with `fold-this-sexp`.

 ## Installation

 It is available on [marmalade](http://marmalade-repo.org/) and [Melpa](http://melpa.milkbox.net/):